Categories

 Unbound

-Placing ideas taken from experience is a revelation that never amazes me.
-On this subject, my main objective is to portray broken relations.
-Along, two figures depart, not in a happy ending to an unknown voyage.
-Purposely cover the male with a turban to show uncertainty.
+Placing ideas taken from experience is a revelation that amazes me.
+The main objective of the unbound is to portray broken relations.
+The purpose of covering the male with a turban is to show uncertainty.
 The female is backward to show no emotions.

-The ocean, the boat, and the sky are used as symbols to create a state of mind where the good moments of living in harmony have vanished.
+Unbound in the ocean, the boat, and the sky are used as symbols to create a state of mind.
+Good moments of living in harmony have vanished.
 Our feelings could be our worst enemy but also our best friend.

 Leave a Reply